Eni0l/Spatialdataviz/README.md

 # Spatialdataviz

+# Electricity Transmission Company of Nigeria (Lagos Electric Grid Optimization: Enhancing Energy Accountability & Efficiency)
 This project focused on optimizing electricity distribution in Lagos, Nigeria.
 Key activities included geospatial mapping of electrical infrastructure  to improve the efficiency, accuracy, and accountability of electricity distribution.
-# Electricity Transmission Company of Nigeria (Lagos Electric Grid Optimization: Enhancing Energy Accountability & Efficiency)

-This project aimed to optimize electricity distribution in Lagos, Nigeria by enhancing transformer allocation and billing practices.

 ## Problem
 The project addressed challenges in determining accurate energy consumption per transformer due to inconsistent customer grouping and illegal tapping of electricity.